S-JZ/yt-sock-puppets/README.md

   - `testing_end`: Marks the end of testing.

 The actions array is sorted by the order of the action performed.
 You can parse the output by iterating over the actions for each sock puppet.
 The script is modular enough to define a custom set of actions as well.

+### data/data.py
+Inside this file, you can change the code accordingly to use different source files(csvs) per category.
+(These source files should be in the data subdirectory)

+There must be traces.json file present containing the real users' watch histories.

 ## Help with Docker